 The U.S. Department of Interior has declared open season on Africa’s most majestic and threatened species, taking actions to make it easier than ever to sport hunt elephants, lions, black and white rhinos and leopards.
 There are no laws protecting giraffes.
-That’s why it’s more important than ever to raise awareness and support Friends of Animals in its push for legislation to ban imports of trophy-hunted animals from Africa.
+That’s why it’s more important than ever for states to step up and protect these species by banning the imports of trophy-hunted animals from Africa.

 Americans make up the greatest number of trophy hunters travelling to Africa for the kills and while trophy hunters promulgate the notion that without them there would be no money for conservation, in truth, there is no evidence to support that.
 However, there is growing scientific evidence that legal sport-hunting actually reduces the overall chance that these species can continue to survive in the wild.
 Legalized hunting falsely suggests that funds are being used to ensure the protection of wild populations and that the variety of species are recovering.